-Celebrating Hispanic Heritage Month
+Hispanic Heritage Month 2019: Its history and ways to celebrate

 When was it started?

-Lyndon Johnson was the first president to make an official government celebration 49 years ago, when he started Hispanic Heritage Week.
+Lyndon Johnson was the first president to make an official government celebration in 1968, when he started Hispanic Heritage Week.
 President Ronald Reagan expanded it to be Hispanic Heritage Month.

 How is it celebrated?